-Day trading is the dream job.
+Day trading is the dream job, especially when you have a consistent day trading strategy.
 It is the ultimate freedom based lifestyle with an unlimited amount of profit potential.

 But it can also be one of the most difficult jobs to master if you start on the wrong foot.